sashadt/docs/docs/omni_channel_fraud_app.md

 - **My Enrichment operator crashes.**

   _Solution:_ Check if you have enrichment data in place.
 Also verify if enrichment file/data store is accessible from node.
-Also check right if the configuration is provided to the operator.
+Also check  if the correct configuration is provided to the operator.

 - **Latency of my application increases**